Virtual Surgery Intelligence

 Head&Neck / ENT

-Pre-, Post- and Intraoperative Support for Head & Neck Operations (ENT)
+Pre- and Postoperative Support for Head & Neck Operations (ENT)

 - Clear localisation and indication of fractures